Calendar of Irish Saints

 Saint Malachy (3rd November)

 Born in Armagh in 1094 Saint Malachy was appointed Bishop of Down and sent to Bangor to revive and reform the monastery which had fallen into disrepair.
 He was also appointed to the new diocese of Conor.
-In 1140 he visited Saint Bernard in Clairvaux and was so impressed with the Cistercian way of life that he asked permission from the pope to become a monk but was refused.
-Instead the Pope appointed him Papal Legate and sent him home to revitalise the Church of Ireland.
+In 1140 he visited Saint Bernard in Clairvaux and was so impressed with the Cistercian way of life that he asked permission from the Pope to become a monk but was refused.
+Instead the Pope appointed him Papal Legate and sent him home to revitalise the Irish Church.

 In 1142 he established the first Cistercian Monastery in Ireland at Mellifont and invited various orders i.e Augustinians, Dominicans, and Franciscans to build new monasteries throughout the country to redress the damage done to the Church.